HussinSaheb/Eng14Final/README.md

 Kibana: https://github.com/oceaneLonneux/kibanaCookbook
 Beats: https://github.com/RCollettSG/BeatsCookbook

-Each Cookbook contains a README explaining installation.
+Each Cookbook contains a README explaining how to run the tests.